oscar-monsalve/arch-omarchy/README.md

     - Creat a subvolume called "root" and mount point to ```/```.

 8. Once Arch is installed, enter "chroot" (see [tutorial](https://youtu.be/xArcL6WVmwI?t=473)).

-- Execute the folling commands:
+- Execute the following commands in Arch root:

 ```
 sudo pacman -S efibootmgr grub mtools dosfstools